Tuvqlu/Your-own-Hive/README.md

 2. Add to your plugins
 3. Restart server
 4. Build Hub
-5. Change config.yml to your liking
+5. Edit all files to your liking
-6. Change npc.yml to your liking
-7. Have fun!
+6. Have fun!

 **Currently Implemented:**